-All controls for dehumidification are under menu > settings > humidity.
+For firmware version 3.15 and later, all controls for dehumidification are listed at menu > settings > humidity.
 Under Humidity Control, select dehumidify to enable dehumidification.
 By default it is disabled.

 When dehumidify is enabled, the options are as follows and are dependent on equipment type and accessory installed.